Billesdon Brook: Breeding record

 At the end of her racing career, Billesdon Brook returned to her birthplace to become a broodmare at the Stowell Hill Stud in Somerset.
-She gave birth to a foal by Dubawi in 2022 but was euthanized in May 2022 after suffering an intestinal blockage.
+She gave birth to a foal by Dubawi in 2022, later named King's Norton, but was euthanized in May 2022 after suffering an intestinal blockage.
+King's Norton made his debut in December 2024, running unplaced in a novice stakes at Kempton Park.